pu2clr/QN8066/README.md

                1,  // PreEmphasis = 75
                1); // 1 if XCLK pin is receiving a digital clock. set it to 0 if you are using a sine-wave oscillator.

-  tx.setTX(FREQUENCY);    // Chenge the FREQUENCY constant if you want other value sprintf(str, "\n\nBroadcasting...");
+  tx.setTX(FREQUENCY);    // Change the FREQUENCY constant if you want another value sprintf(str, "\n\nBroadcasting...");
   Serial.print(str);
 }